keymanapp/keyboards/legacy/i/ipauni111/DEPRECATED.md

-This keyboard has been deprecated and replaced by release/packages/sil_ipa (note underscores).
+This keyboard has been deprecated and replaced by release/sil/sil_ipa